z-korp/daydreams/readme.md

   <img src="./banner.png" alt="Daydreams">
 </p>

+> ⚠️ **Warning**: This is alpha software under active development.
+Expect
+> frequent breaking changes and bugs.
+The API is not yet stable.

-# Daydreams - Generative Agent Framework
+# Generative Agent Framework

 Daydreams is a powerful framework for building generative agents that can execute tasks across any blockchain or API.
-It provides a flexible architecture for creating autonomous agents with:

-- Chain-agnostic blockchain interactions
+- 🔗 Chain-agnostic blockchain interactions
-- Deep research capabilities
-- Multi-expert collaboration
+- 👥 Multi-expert collaboration
-- Memory and context management
+- 🧠 Memory and context management made simple
-- Goal-oriented behavior
+- 🎯 Long term goal-oriented behavior
+- 💾 Long-term memory made simple
+- 🤔 Multi-step reasoning using Hierarchical Task Networks

 ## Quick Start